oort77/bookmarks-search-v2/README.md

 **Working environment**

 The system has been tested on Mac OS 10.14.6, Python 3.8 with PostgreSQL server 12.11 running on Ubuntu 22.04.
+PostgreSQL can rbe installed and run on the same compyter, there is no need for a separate dedicated server.

 The only Mac specific feature is voice notifications, can be commented out.